 It is the student's responsibility to request academic accommodations.
-Students with a documented disability who may require academic accommodation and have not registered with theStudent Accessibility Services should contact their office at 220-8237.
-Students who have not registered with the Student Accessibility Services are not eligible for formal academic accommodation.
+Students with a documented disability who may require academic accommodation and have not registered with the Disability Resource Centre should contact their office at 220-8237.
+Students who have not registered with the Disability Resource Centre are not eligible for formal academic accommodation.
 Students also required to discuss their needs with the instructor no later than fourteen (14) days after the start of this course.